-Families with children The organizations Way Finders, Center for Human Development (CHD), and New North Citizens Council provide shelter units for homeless families placed by the Massachusetts Department of Housing and Community Development (DHCD).
+Families with children Way Finders, the Center for Human Development (CHD), and New North Citizens Council provide shelter units for homeless families placed by the Massachusetts Department of Housing and Community Development (DHCD).
 The facilities include congregate shelters, co-living units, and scattered site units.
 DHCD has the ability to expand family shelter capacity to meet demand.
-Way Finders, Inc. operates transitional housing for homeless families who are victims of domestic violence and permanent supportive housing for chronically homeless families headed by mothers under 25 years old.
-CHD and Valley Opportunity Council provide permanent supportive housing for chronically homeless families.
+Way Finders operates transitional housing for homeless families who are victims of domestic violence.
+CHD provides permanent supportive housing for chronically homeless families.

-Veterans and their families The Veterans Administration (VA) has an office and health clinic in Springfield, and the VA has partnered with both the Northampton Housing Authority and Way Finders, Inc. to provide HUD-VA Supportive Housing (VASH) to homeless veterans in Springfield.
+Veterans and their families The Veterans Administration (VA) has an office and health clinic in Springfield, and has partnered with both the Northampton Housing Authority and Way Finders, Inc. to provide HUD-VA Supportive Housing (VASH) to homeless veterans.
 Veterans Inc. provides Supportive Services to Veteran Families (SSVF) assistance.
 The Bi-Lingual Veterans Outreach Center provides services and housing for homeless veterans; the housing program includes are 19 units of permanent housing and 11 units of transitional housing.
 The City's Veteran Services office provides information, assistance, and access to state Chapter 115 veteran financial benefits.

-Unaccompanied youth Gandara Center operates a youth/young adult (YYA) drop-in center and a sixbed young adult emergency shelter in the City, as well as outreach, coordinated entry and stabilization services.
+Unaccompanied youth Gandara Center operates a youth/young adult (YYA) drop-in center and a six-bed young adult emergency shelter, as well as outreach, coordinated entry and stabilization services.
 The Center for Human Development's Safety Zone project provides outreach, short-term emergency shelter utilizing a host home model, family reunification services, and transitional housing for minors and those up to 21.
-The Springfield-Hampden County Continuum of Care has been awarded a Youth Homelessness Demonstration Project grant, which will enable providers to increase the services and housing available to homeless YYA, beginning in 2020.
+The Springfield-Hampden County CoC has been awarded a Youth Homelessness Demonstration Project grant, enabling providers to increase the services and housing available to homeless YYA, beginning in 2020.